 Crowns are a restorative dentistry solution used to fix damaged teeth.
-Your dentist in Torrance, CA may recommend a crown to improve tooth function, aesthetic appeal, and add strength.
+Your dentist may recommend a crown to improve tooth function, aesthetic appeal, and add strength.

 Additionally, crowns effectively restore teeth with large cavities, when fillings just won’t do.
 Also, if your tooth is worn down, chipped, or cracked, a dental crown in Torrance, CA can save the tooth.
 If you have undergone a root canal, a crown will add strength to the weakened tooth structure.
 What’s more, when whitening treatment isn’t an option, a crown is great for discolored teeth.